 Dehumidifiers also protect the air from dust mites, which thrive in warm, humid environments and worsen asthma and allergies.
 So eliminating an excessive amount of humidity makes your home less susceptible to any dust mite.

 As previously stated, poor relative humidity can be detrimental to your house’s structure.
 It can lead to cracking, splitting, and bending of wood, especially if it remains for a long time.

-If this happens, mold may develop on things such as beds, doors, and hinges, as well as anything that rusts.
+If this happens, bio-growth may develop on things such as beds, doors, and hinges, as well as anything that rusts.
 You may not even notice that this has happened until the damage is done.
 A dehumidifier can help combat this and leave your house fresher and healthier.

 Helps You Feel Comfortable

 In many cases - because of moisture - the temperature of our houses has been heating to a much higher level than we think.
 This is because humidity makes us feel stickier and more uncomfortable than usual.